Chart Color Schemes

 Elsternwick has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified 15 projects likely to affect the area.
-Notable ones include 25 Sandham Street Townhouses, 10-16 Selwyn Street Mixed-Use Development, 552 Glen Huntly Road Mixed-Use Development, and Seymour & Blanche Townhouses.
+AreaSearch has identified fifteen projects likely affecting the region.
+Notable ones are: 25 Sandham Street Townhouses, 10-16 Selwyn Street Mixed-Use Development, 552 Glen Huntly Road Mixed-Use Development, and Seymour & Blanche Townhouses.
 The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.